jorgegv/rage1/doc/DATAGEN.md

 * `NAME`: the name of the screen, used for referencing it from other elements

 * `DATASET`: the number of the dataset where the screen should go.
 It can be an integer number starting at 0, or the special name `home`.
 If no dataset is defined for a screen, the default value `home` is used.

 * `TITLE`: an optional title for the screen that can be used in the game.
 The title must be enclosed between double quotes ("")

 * `OBSTACLE`: places an element on the screen.
 The Hero can not go through this element (=obstacle) but s/he must move around.
 An OBSTACLE can be animated (see below for details).
 Arguments:
+  * `NAME`: the name of this obstacle
-  * `NAME`: the Btile that will be used to draw this obstacle
+  * `BTILE`: the Btile that will be used to draw this obstacle
   * `ROW`, `COL`: position of the obstacle on the screen
-  * `ACTIVE`: 1 if this obstacle is active, 0 if not.
-Obstacles can be activated and deactivated during the game, this setting defines the initial state.
   * `CAN_CHANGE_STATE`: 1 if it can change state, 0 if not.
 If it is ommited, its state will not change during the game.
+  * `ACTIVE`: 1 if this obstacle is active at game start, 0 if not.
+  Obstacles can be activated and deactivated during the game, this setting defines the initial state.

 * `DECORATION`: places a decoration on the screen.
 The hero can go over it.
   Arguments are the same as for OBSTACLEs.
 A DECORATION can be animated (see below for details).

 * `HARMFUL`: places a harmful decoration on the screen.
 The hero gets killed/harmed if s/he goes over it.
 Arguments are the same as for OBSTACLEs.
 A HARMFUL can be animated (see below for details).

 * `HOTZONE`: a zone on the screen where something happens when the hero goes over it.
 HOTZONEs are only definitions, not graphic elements, i.e.  they only define coordinate checks and actions to be done when inside.
 If you